Scott Hartnell: Player profile

 Hartnell has displayed bizarre on-ice and off-ice behaviour from time to time.
 He stole the glove off New York Rangers forward Chris Drury during a game on January 31, 2008.
 Another glove-related incident occurred on December 2, 2008, when Hartnell threw his glove at Tampa Bay Lightning forward Ryan Malone in an attempt to stop a breakaway, resulting in a penalty shot for Malone.
 Hartnell is also known for his long, bushy hair.
 On March 26, 2009, the Flyers held "Hartnell Wig Night," where fans attending the game were given wigs resembling his hair.
 On October 23, 2010, Hartnell revealed he had cut his bushy hair off and donated it to Locks of Love.

 In the closing seconds of a game against the Pittsburgh Penguins on October 9, 2009, Hartnell and Penguins defenceman Kris Letang engaged in a scrum, resulting in a two-minute minor penalty for roughing for Hartnell.
 After the fight, Letang left the ice holding his hand and told the referee that Hartnell had bit him on his hand.
 The NHL reviewed the broadcast footage of the incident, finding "no clear video evidence" of the biting and opted not to suspend Hartnell for the incident.

 A previous Penguins-related incident showcased Hartnell's good nature in an interaction with a Penguins fan taunting him with an orange wig and Flyers number 19 jersey bearing the name "Fartsmell" in a game played in Pittsburgh on March 22, 2009.
 Hartnell autographed that jersey (signing it "To my biggest fan!!
 Your bud Scott Fartsmell 19") as well as giving his game-used stick to that fan.
 Similar to a Gordie Howe hat trick, a Harttrick occurs when a player has a goal, a fight and a fall in a game.
 During the 2012 Stanley Cup Playoffs, Hartnell was seen mocking a Penguins fan dressed as Hulk Hogan behind the Flyers bench, which drew laughter from the television broadcast team working the game.

 Personal life

 Hartnell's parents, Bill and Joy Hartnell, are both teachers in Lloydminster, Alberta.
 His nickname is Bird Dogg.
 Hartnell is, together with his former Flyers teammates Kimmo Timonen and Sami Kapanen, one of the owners of the Finnish Liiga hockey team KalPa.
 In 2009, Hartnell was crowned as the NHL Poker Champion, defeating Roberto Luongo in the final of the tournament.

 In 2012, Hartnell appeared in the movie This is 40 alongside James van Riemsdyk, Ian Laperrière and Matt Carle.

+Hartnell now works as a studio analyst for Flyers games NBC Sports Philadelphia.
+He occasionally fills in as a color commentator during Flyers broadcasts.